mongoose-os-libs/wifi/README.md

 #### Multiple Station Configurations

-Station configurations will be tried starting from `sta_cfg_idx` and each one that is enabled will be given `sta_connect_timeout` seconds to connect.
-Successfully connected station's index will be saved in `sta_cfg_idx` so next boot will start with previously used configuration.

-Setting `sta_connect_timeout` to 0 disables this logic.
+Up to 3 different station configurations are allowed and those that are enabled will be considered for connection.

 ### Access Point configuration